Coop Support Programme for agroforestry

 These SDGs have been approved by myclimate:

-A total of 7,500 t CO2 will be saved over 50 years.
+A total of 7,500 t CO2 will be saved over 50 years and planting of around 5,000 trees.

 Situation without project